jkkelly/Polyandry_by_pooled_families/README.md

 The program "mom_two_locus.v1.py" pulls the SNPs for each SNP pair of a mini-haplotype and outputs the genomic data from the vcf file for each mother / haplotype.
 The program "mom_two_locus.v2.py" aligns the output from "mom_two_locus.v1.py" to the counts of each of the four alleles of the mini-haplotype.
 The program "evaluate2locus_aligned.py" tests the output for consistency results from SNP level calls (from "mom_two_locus.v1.py") and four-allele counts ("mom_two_locus.v2.py") aligns the output from "mom_two_locus.v1.py".
-We exclude any locus where more than two of the four mini-haplotype alleles appear in any genotyped mother.
-We
+The program "make.4allele_data.py" imposes threshold to select the mini-haplotype markers to be used for downstream analyses.
+We set Max3plus = 0 which excludes any locus where more than two of the four mini-haplotype alleles appear in a single (diploid) mother.
+We set MinMinorHap = 10 to insure that each of the 4 alleles is carried by at least mothers.
+Additional filters limited missing data.

 Set 3: Identify mis-matched families